-The other alternative fee-based product offers a "wrap" fee account that covers the applicable advisory fee, third-party manager fees, execution charges on trades, including custody and clearing services that can increase the negotiated fee.
-The wrap fee does not include commissions and other charges for trades that a third-party manager directs to another broker/dealer.
+In an investment advisory account, you will incur advisory fees which are assessed quarterly at the rate you agreed upon with your financial professional (based on our established fee schedule).
+Generally, that will be a "wrap" fee that covers the applicable advisory fee, third party manager fees, execution charges on trades, and custody and clearing services.
+The wrap fee does not include commissions, and other charges for trades that a third-party manager directs to another broker/dealer.
 In addition, it does not include underlying management fees and operating expenses for investment products and other charges described in our advisory brochure.